ThanushLodha/Darpg_P2/README.md

 ---

 ## Description
-This project has UI in jsx to take grievance report as input and displays the output as the category of the department to which the report should be send to.
-We have trained on the given data and fine tuned the Gemini Pro model by Google for translation, summarization and classification.
+This project has UI in jsx to take grievance as input and display the output as the category of the department to which the grievance should be send to.
+We have trained on the given data and fine tuned the Gemini Pro model by Google and facebook/bart-large-mnli (zero shot classifier) for translation, summarization and classification.

 ## Setup Instructions